l-aldarondo/Stock-Analysis/README.md

 # stock-analysis

-Performing data analysis on stocks data using Visual Basic for Applications (VBA).
+Performing data analysis on stocks data using Excel and Visual Basic for Applications (VBA).

 ## VBA Stock Market Analysis

 ## Background

-The stakeholders were interested in performing an analysis of thousands of stocks over multiple years using Excel and VBA.
+The client/stakeholders were interested in performing an analysis of thousands of stocks over multiple years using Excel and VBA.

 ## Overview of Project